 Basic concepts in the economics of regions and urban areas, such as industrial location theory, central place theory, land rent theory, economic base theory, and input-output analysis; applications to problems of economic development, urbanization and place prosperity.
 P: Econ 203 and jr st; REC: Econ 202.
+Spring.

 ECON 310.
-Introduction to Quantitative Analysis and Econometrics.
+Introduction to Econometrics.
 3 Credits.

-An introduction to the use of mathematical concepts and techniques in the analysis of economic phenomena and the use of statistical methods to estimate equations describing economic events.

-P: Econ 203; and Math 201 or 202; and Bus Adm 216 or Comm Sci 205 or Math 260.
+An introduction to econometric techniques in the analysis of economic phenomena that incorporates the use of mathematical and statistical tools.
+P: Econ 202 or ECON 203; ECON 210 or MATH 202; and Bus Adm 216 or Comm Sci 205 or Math 260 Spring.